ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

    Then try `Only web servers` to start a new software search.
 5. `Vector databases with Apache 2.0 licenses` — explains that the specific licence requirement cannot be verified by this PoC.
+6. `Tools to run unit tests` — finds testing software; a package's own build-test instructions do not establish that role.
+7. `A time-series database for metrics` — accepts explicit workload evidence across catalog categories while retaining the requested database role.

 For each query, check that the returned packages are relevant and already represented in the dashboard, their details and resource links still work, and